c-legac/biofuzznet/README.md

 Check [SUPPORT.md](.github/SUPPORT.md).

-## Credits
-This project was created using https://github.ibm.com/HCLS-innersource/python-blueprint.

 # Technical details

 The intent of this section is to provide a description of how a BioFuzzNet is implemented and why those implementation choices were made.

-Examples on the use of the BioFuzzNet can be found in the notebooks and code situated in Box > SysBio > projects > ENLIGH TEN + > Constance > Useful data.
-A more precise description of the algorithms can be found in my thesis in SysBio > theses > master_students_initern > Constance LE GAC
+A more precise description of the algorithms is available in the MSc thesis of Constance Le Gac at ETHZ (link when available).

 ## General description of a BioFuzzNet